-CD8+ T cell-FRC composition, spatial interaction, and association with survival
+CD8+ T cell-FRC composition, spatial interaction, and association with survival.
 We next sought to further characterize the composition and organization of the CD8+ TIL and FRC environment (TFE) within human DLBCL by examining high-dimensional images generated from the TMA with our IMC panel (Supplemental Tables 1 and 2).
-Firstly, to gain insight into the phenotypic diversity of the CD8+ T cell compartment, segmented CD8+ single cells were analyzed for the expression of immune checkpoint (PD-1, PD-L1, PD-L2, LAG-3, TIM-3) and cytolytic (GrB) proteins.
-Phenograph clustering and visualization with t-Sne revealed the presence of 10 different CD8+ clusters (Figure 10A and Supplemental Figure 8A).
+First, to gain insight into the phenotypic diversity of the CD8+ T cell compartment, segmented CD8+ single cells were analyzed for the expression of immune checkpoint (PD-1, PD-L1, PD-L2, LAG-3, TIM-3) and cytolytic (GrB) proteins.
+Phenograph clustering and visualization with t-SNE revealed the presence of 10 different CD8+ clusters (Figure 10A and Supplemental Figure 8A).
 To assign putative phenotypic identity, we calculated the normalized median expression of each marker within each cluster and visualized values in a heatmap that enabled the grouping of subpopulations with similar immunophenotypes (Figure 10B).
-This analysis highlighted the gradual phenotypic diversity of the intratumoral CD8+ T cell pool in DLBCL that expressed various levels of co-inhibitory checkpoints.
-Two of these clusters (1 and 2) displayed a checkpoint^{low} and GrB^{low} immunophenotype in keeping with a non-activated T cell state (52).
-Clusters 3, 4 and 5 showed an immunophenotype reminiscent of intratumoral progenitor exhausted CD8+ T cells (53), characterized by higher expression of checkpoint molecules compared to GrB (54).
-In contrast, higher levels of GrB expression compared to checkpoints in clusters 6, 7 and 8 was consistent with cytotoxic T cells (52).
-The remaining two clusters (9 and 10) displayed a checkpoint^{high} and GrB^{high} immunophenotype, characteristic of terminally exhausted CD8+ T cells (52, 53).
+This analysis highlighted the gradual phenotypic diversity of the intratumoral CD8+ T cell pool in DLBCL that expressed various levels of coinhibitory checkpoints.
+Two of these clusters (c1 and c2) displayed a checkpoint^{lo} and GrB^{lo} immunophenotype in keeping with a nonactivated T cell state (52); c3, c4, and c5 showed an immunophenotype reminiscent of intratumoral progenitor exhausted CD8+ T cells (53), characterized by higher expression of checkpoint molecules compared with GrB (54).
+In contrast, higher levels of GrB expression compared with checkpoints in c6, c7, and c8 were consistent with cytotoxic T cells (52).
+The remaining 2 clusters (c9 and c10) displayed a checkpoint^{hi} and GrB^{hi} immunophenotype, characteristic of terminally exhausted CD8+ T cells (52, 53).
 Notably, the frequency of each CD8+ subpopulation (Figure 10C) did not correlate with COO.
-We then verified the phenotypic identities obtained with phenograph by analyzing DLBCL patient TILs with flow cytometry (Supplemental Figure 8, B and C), confirming the presence of dysfunctional PD-1+ TIM-3+ TILs in DLBCL (52, 54, 55).
+We then verified the phenotypic identities obtained with a phenograph by analyzing DLBCL patient TILs with flow cytometry (Supplemental Figure 8, B and C), confirming the presence of dysfunctional PD-1+TIM-3+ TILs in DLBCL (52, 54, 55).

-Next, we performed unsupervised hierarchical clustering of CD8+ TIL and FRC subpopulation (Supplemental Figures 1L and 7J) frequencies within all 53 tumors and identified four distinct TFEs (Figures 10D, 11A and Supplemental Figure 8D).
-TFE1 were characterized by a relatively higher proportion of exhausted (progenitor and terminally) but lower cytotoxic and non-activated CD8+ TILs.
-In contrast, TFE4 DLBCLs were enriched in cytotoxic CD8+ T cells but lower exhausted CD8+ TILs.
-TFE2 contained a higher proportion of PD-1 ligand+ FRCs and progenitor exhausted CD8+ T cells but relatively fewer cytotoxic TILs.
-Lastly, less activated FRCs (circular and PD-1 ligand-) and non-activated T cells were enriched in TFE3.
+Next, we performed unsupervised hierarchical clustering of CD8+ TIL and FRC subpopulation (Supplemental Figure 1L and Supplemental Figure 7J) frequencies within all 53 tumors and identified 4 distinct TFEs (Figure 10D, Figure 11A, and Supplemental Figure 8D).
+TFE1 was characterized by a relatively higher proportion of exhausted (progenitor and terminally) but lower cytotoxic and nonactivated CD8+ TILs.
+In contrast, TFE4 DLBCLs were enriched in cytotoxic CD8+ T cells but lower in exhausted CD8+ TILs.
+TFE2 contained a higher proportion of PD-1 ligand+ FRCs and progenitor exhausted CD8+ T cells, but relatively fewer cytotoxic TILs.
+Finally, less activated FRCs (circular and PD-1 ligand-) and nonactivated T cells were enriched in TFE3.
 We found no association of these TFEs with COO or known clinical parameters.
 Remarkably, however, patients from TFE1 showed significantly shorter survival than those in TFE4, who had superior survival outcomes, whereas TFEs 2 and 3 showed intermediate stratified survival outcomes (Figure 11B).

 Finally, to gain insight into TIL-fibroblast spatial organization within these TFEs, we conducted distance analysis between CD8+ clusters and the FRC network.
-Strikingly, in contrast to close CD8+ T cell:FRC interactions observed in intermediate and good outcome tumors (TFEs 2, 3 and 4), spatial analysis revealed an uncoupling of CD8+ clusters from the total FRC network (>10μm distance) in the unfavorable TFE1 group (Figure 11, C and D).
-Overall, our IMC analysis provides evidence that the makeup of the CD8+ TIL:FRC network and their interactivity could help define distinct TMEs that associate with survival.
+Strikingly, in contrast with close CD8+ T cell/FRC interactions observed in intermediate and good outcome tumors (TFEs 2, 3, and 4), spatial analysis revealed an uncoupling of CD8+ clusters from the total FRC network (>10 μ m distance) in the unfavorable TFE1 group (Figure 11, C and D).
+Overall, our IMC analysis provides evidence that the makeup of the CD8+ TIL/FRC network and their interactivity could help define distinct TMEs that associate with survival.